-Two enormous things are happening to America at the exact same moment — and almost nobody has noticed they fit together.
+Two generational shifts are happening to America at the exact same moment — and nobody seems to see how they fit together.

 Colleges are running out of students.
 A record number of Americans are running out of places to grow old well.
-One of these has empty buildings.
-The other needs somewhere to live.
+Fewer Seniors are enrolled, while more and more senior citizens need a better place to live.

-We file both under "crisis" and look away.
-Put them side by side and they stop looking like two problems.
+Put them side by side and they start looking like the solution to each other's problem.

-We're in the largest surge of 65th birthdays in U.S. history, and it holds for about two decades.
+Source: Grawe / AGBWe're in the largest surge of 65th birthdays in U.S. history, and will be for about two decades.

 The biggest generation in American history is hitting retirement in a single wave.

-Let struggling and shuttered colleges become homes for the older Americans who need exactly what a campus already has.
+Transform struggling and shuttered colleges into communities for older Americans, who need exactly what a campus already has.

 Not "build a retirement village near a university."
-That exists.
-The bigger, stranger, more urgent opportunity is to take the colleges that are failing — closing, merging, staring down empty dorms — and give those buildings a second life instead of a wrecking ball.
+Those exist.
+The bigger, stranger, more urgent opportunity is to take the colleges that are struggling or failing — closing, merging, staring down empty dorms — and give them a second life instead of a wrecking ball.

 Space, dining halls, gyms, libraries, theaters, clinics, walkable grounds, a full events calendar, a sense of place — and a mission.